 Choose the wanted satellite geostationary orbit longitude position using the pull down menu.
-Click Go! or drag the map slightly to get the calculations redone and the new blue azimuth line drawn.
+Drag the map slightly to get the calculations redone and the new blue azimuth line drawn.
 The initial orbit position shown is 110 deg west.

 To put your site location in the middle, drag the map.
-I have removed the Geocoding option to enter your ZIP code or your town name.
+I have removed the Geocoding option to enter your ZIP code or your town name to save money.

 To refine the accuracy, click on the plus sign in the navigation boxes at the upper left side of the map.
 The scale will magnify so that you can home in accurately on your location.
 Repeat.
 If Google type map is shown, choose the Map, or Satellite version to see the satellite photo image of the ground or even your house !

 Set the dish elevation angle first.
 This is the up/down angle.
 Use the elevation scale on the back of the dish.
 Set the polarization or skew angle also.
 This involves either rotating the LNB or the entire dish assembly.
 There may be a polarization rotation scale on the feed throat or behind the dish.
 Face the satellite, clockwise is positive.
 Polarisation must be set to 1 deg accuracy for transmit dishes and this normally involves talking to the VSAT hub.
 For the azimuth bearing use a compass or just think where the sun is and the time of day and boldly swing the dish sideways.
 You should find the satellite on the first swing, then spend half an hour peaking up.
 Peaking up is really important for long term service quality and minimum outage time during rain fades.